-This is a very simple and easy-to-do technique that you can use in your reports for Power BI interactive data.
+This is an easy-to-do technique that you can use in your reports for Power BI interactive data.
 This will make your reports more compelling and insightful.

-I found with this method though that even if you delete a value, a text box doesn’t seem to release that name.
-So don’t try to reuse value names.
+However, I found with this method that even if you delete a value, a text box doesn’t seem to release that name, so don’t try to reuse value names.
 Use new names all the time.
 Also, don’t try and format the value as you add it.
 I do find that the results are more predictable if you do it afterwards.